Skip to main content

 ing[PRES.PROG]

-If you'd like to see a full example to play around with, there's one in Gramble -> Tutorial sheets -> Tutorial 4.
+If you'd like to see a full example to play around with, there's one in Gramble->Tutorial sheets->4: Multi‑field with glosses.